 - 30 semester hours for the thesis plan,

-- 30 semester hours for the internship plan.
+- 30 semester hours for the 4+1 Bachelor's/Master's Program*.

-These degree programs are designed to provide graduate students with the knowledge and skills to excel in professional careers and/or pursue a PhD or doctorate degree in Mechanical Engineering.
-To obtain a list of core and technical course required in the Mechanical Engineering graduate program, students should contact the Graduate Program Director.
+The degree requirements consist of core courses, technical courses, and project courses.
+The management plan also requires a series of business courses.
+These degree programs are designed to provide graduate students with the knowledge and skills to excel in professional careers and/or pursue a Ph.D. or doctorate degree in engineering.
+To obtain a list of discipline-specific technical course requirements for a particular engineering discipline, students should contact the program director for the program of interest.

 Program Plans